 As a residential college, Albion is concerned with the growth and development of the whole student in a number of interrelated realms: intellectual, personal, social, spiritual, emotional, physical and vocational.
 The various programs described below assist students' education outside the classroom.
-Personal growth is encouraged and supported through programs that practice community development, healthful living and the ability to interact with people from different cultures and backgrounds.
-The vice president for student affairs is responsible for providing leadership to most of the programs and services below, all of which support the academic mission of the College and enhance the full educational experience.
+Personal growth is encouraged and supported through programs that practice community development, leadership skills, healthful living and the ability to interact with people from different cultures and backgrounds.
+The vice president for student affairs is responsible for giving leadership to most of the programs and services below, all of which support the academic mission of the College and enhance the full educational experience.

 Albion is a residential college and expects all of its students to live and board within the College residence system.
 As such, residential life provides opportunities for students to integrate the academic mission of the College with the out-of-class experience.
 Numerous programs and activities are offered to meet students' educational and social needs.

 Student residential facilities at Albion include residence halls, fraternity houses, apartments and annexes.
 Most student rooms are double occupancy, encouraging the personal growth that comes with having a roommate.
 Residences have study rooms, informal lounges and recreation areas.
 Kitchenettes and laundry rooms are available in all housing units.

 Language-learning housing is available for upperclass students studying French, German and Spanish.

 College-owned fraternity houses give members their own eating, living and recreational facilities.
 Family and married-student housing may be available in the College-operated Burns Street apartments.

 Full-time residence hall directors supervise each residence hall.
 In all residences, selected upperclass students serve as staff members (i.e., resident assistants), aid in the management of the residence programs and help to facilitate group and individual development and growth occurring in a residential unit.